yi-editor/yi/README.md

 ## Reporting Bugs

-We have a [Google Code][googlecode] that hosts our issues list.
-Please report issues at the [issues list][issueslist] hosted there.
+Please report issues on [GitHub][issueslist].

 ## Mailing List

 Our mailing list is [yi-devel][], hosted at Google Groups.
 Please ask us questions on this list!
 All development discussion occurs on this list.

+## IRC channel

+Our channel is #yi at Freenode.
+Please note that it is rather slow (very slow compared to #haskell), so be prepared to stay for longer than 5 minutes.

 ## Configuring Yi

 Yi uses the [Dyre][dyre] package to have dynamic reconfiguration.
-You can configure Yi by creating `~/.yi/yi.hs`, and then Yi is reconfigured whenever you update this file.
-Example configuration files are in `yi/examples/` (copy any of these into `~/yi/` as `yi.hs` and restart Yi).
+You can configure Yi by creating `~/.config/yi/yi.hs`, and then Yi is reconfigured whenever you update this file.
+Example configuration files are in `yi/examples/` (copy any of these into `~/.config/yi/` as `yi.hs` and restart Yi).

 You can also use the sample user configs in the `yi-contrib` package (see the [list of user configs][userconfigs] in the source repository on GitHub).
-To use one of these configurations, install the package and then create a configuration file `~/.yi/yi.hs` like this:
+To use one of these configurations, install the package and then create a configuration file `~/.config/yi/yi.hs` like this:

     import Yi
     import Yi.Config.Users.Anders